 However, merely having a presence on social media isn’t a silver bullet.
 Companies still need a strategy to manage and facilitate customer service online.

 When a customer tweets or posts a complaint, a brand usually does one of two things.

-1. Respond promptly and make every effort to resolve the issue.
+Respond promptly and make every effort to resolve the issue.
 This shows potential customers that the brand cares, and would do the same for them in a similar situation.

-2. Choose to ignore the issue.
+Choose to ignore the issue.
 This happens more often than people think and in some cases it is the best option.
 Companies need to set clear guidelines on what constitutes an actual customer service issue versus someone just complaining because they know brands are listening.
 This can be a fine line and even major brands have missed the mark in this area.

+Twitter is one of the most popular platforms for businesses to connect with customers.
 Most twitter users expect to receive a response within an hour after tweeting their customer service complaint.
 The expectation of a timely customer service response via social media makes it important for brands to get involved with the conversation and address concerns promptly.